Securitisation 2024 Comparisons

 • the originator loses a certain credit rating or solvency.

-After the occurrence of a right perfection event, the asset seller or the settlor will send a right perfection notice to the debtor or the guarantor (referred to collectively as the obligor):
+After the occurrence of a right perfection event, the asset seller or the originator will send a right perfection notice to the debtor or the guarantor (referred to collectively as the obligor):

 • informing the obligor of the transfer of the underlying assets or the establishment of the trust; and